Skip to main content

 • Content moderation: For classroom use, pre-install only approved apps.
 If something misbehaves, wipe and redeploy from a clean template.

 • Metrics: Track bandwidth and uptime so you know when to upgrade plans.
-Monitoring helps you justify costs compared with running a host PC, as discussed in PC-based emulators vs browser emulators on iOS.
+Monitoring helps you justify costs compared with running a host PC, as discussed in PC-based vs browser Android emulators on iOS.

 Extra Tips for Long Gaming or Testing Sessions